CAL Actor Language: The structure of actors

-Consequently, describing an actor involves describing its interface to the outside, the ports, the structure of its internal state, as well as the steps it can perform, what these steps do (in terms of token production and consumption, and the update of the actor state), and how to pick the step that the actor will perform next.
+Consequently, describing an actor involves describing its interface to the outside and the ports, the structure of its internal state, and the steps it can perform, what these steps do (in token production and consumption, and the update of actor state), and how to pick the step that an actor will perform next.
 This section discusses some of the constructs in the CAL language that deal with these issues.
-Actions describe the things that happen during a step that an actor takes.
-In fact, it is accurate to say that a step consists of executing an action.
-Recall that when an actor takes a step, it may consume input tokens and produce output tokens.
+Actions describe the things that occur during a step that an actor takes.
+It is accurate to say that a step consists of executing an action.
+When an actor takes a step, it may consume input tokens and produce output tokens.